Dr Julian Barratt – Regional Faculty Lead for Advancing Practice

 I am a Project Support Office for the Faculty for Advancing Practice in the Midlands.
 I studied BA (Hons) Business Administration which has helped to assist and develop my career further.

 I have over 20 years’ experience working for the NHS across the UK within various Trusts, CCGs and the Department of Health.
-Eight of these years were previously with HEE, working on the UK Foundation Programme for doctors.
-I am passionate about the work HEE provides and I’m excited to once again be part of an organisation that helps support the delivery of excellent healthcare and health improvements to our workforce and patients in the UK.
+Eight of these years were previously with Health Education England, now NHS England, working on the UK Foundation Programme for doctors.
+I am passionate about the work NHS England provides and I’m excited to once again be part of an organisation that helps support the delivery of excellent healthcare and health improvements to our workforce and patients in the UK.

 Candy Manders – Administration Officer